How-To

 On top of that, search engines use this information to categorize content and provide more accurate results.

-Also, if an image can’t load for whatever reason, alt text provides a description of what you’re meant to see.
+Also, if an image doesn’t load for whatever reason, alt text provides a description of what you’re meant to see.

 In truth, adding a bit of descriptive text isn’t a time-consuming task.
 Let’s discuss how to add alt text to images on Twitter.

-How to add alt text to images on Twitter on mobile
+How to add alt text to images on Twitter (mobile)

 Here’s how to add alt text to images on the Twitter mobile app (Android and iOS):

-- Tap the Plus (+) button to create a new tweet and select Photos
+- Tap the Plus (+) button to create a new tweet and select an image to use

 - Enter your alt text and tap Done

-How to add alt text to Twitter images on desktop
+How to add alt text to Twitter images (desktop)

 If you prefer to use Twitter from your computer, you can still add alt text to images.
 Here’s how: